 UNIFA

 UNIFA (which stands for ‘United Fashion Agency’) was founded in 2000 and is one of the leading fashion agencies in Europe.
-It is the brainchild of business partners Evelyn Hammerström and Reinhard Haase, whose other projects include highprofile enterprises such as the online-shop Jades24, the Jades and moreJades concept stores and True Religion brand stores.
-The company’s brand portfolio comprises a mix of US and European brands such as True Religion, G-Lab, Jadicted, Juvia, Kendall+Kylie, Rag&Bone and Stand.
+It is the brainchild of business partners Evelyn Hammerström and Reinhard Haase, whose other projects include high-profile enterprises such as the online-shop Jades24, the Jades and moreJades concept stores and True Religion brand stores.
+The company’s brand portfolio comprises a mix of US and European brands, such as True Religion, G-Lab, Jadicted, Juvia, Kendall+Kylie, Rag&Bone and Stand.

 www.unifa-fashion.com